Sugandhi13/prepare-result/README.md

 ## Application Functions

 This application have 6 functions explained below in detail.
+The application is equiped with complete validation rules.
+Hence if a user enters any invalid value, when asked to give input either as option to move to and from in menu or while entering student data, an error message will be displayed to user with the reason of error.

 ### Add New Data